fl101/awardfares-blog/_posts/2023-09-28-ethiopian-ghost-availability.md

 ## The Problem

-1. You search for a given route on SAS' Website using the Star Alliance Award Search
+1. You search for a given route on SAS' Website using the [Star Alliance Award Trip search](https://www.sas.se/eurobonus/star-alliance-award-trips/).
-2. Results come back and they show show 9 seats available in Business Class.
+2. Results come back and it shows 9 seats available in Business Class.
 Great!
 3. You go ahead, select the flight and continue all the steps to book them.
 Almost there.
 4. Once your passenger details are filled in, you hit *Next* to proceed to the payment screen, and the website fails.
 5. **Oh no!** You start again later, refreshing the search, but all the available seats disappeared.